-Published retrospective studies report that venlafaxine overdosage may be associated with an increased risk of fatal outcomes compared to that observed with SSRI antidepressant products, but lower than that for tricvclic antidepressants, Epidemi studies have shown that ventafaxine-treated patients have a higher pre-existing burden of suicide risk factors than SSRI-treated patients.
-The extent to which the finding of an increased risk of fatal outcomes can be attributed to the toxicity of ventafaxine in overdosage as opposed to some characteristic(s) of venlafaxine-treated patients is not clear.
-Prescriptions for venlafaxine lease tablets should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.
+Published retrospective studies report that venlafaxine overdosage may be associated with an increased risk of fatal outcomes compared to that observed with SSRI antidepressant products, but lower than that for tricyclic antidepressants, Epidemiologica studies have shown that venialaxine-treated patients have a higher pre-existing burden of suicide risk factors than SSRI-treated patients.
+The extent to which the finding of an increased risk of fatal outcomes can be attributed to the toxicity of venlafaxine in overdosage as opposed to some characteristic(s) of venlafaxine-treated patients is not clear.
+Prescriptions for venlafaxine ease tablets should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.

 10.2 Management of Overdosage Treatment should consist of those general measures employed in the management of overdosage with any antidepressant.

-Ensure an adequate airway oxygenation and ventilation Monitor cardiac rhythm and vital signs.
+Ensure an adequate airway, oxygenation, and ventilation.
+Monitor cardiac rhythm and vital signs.
 General supportive and symptomatic measures are also recommended.
 Induction of emesis is not recommended.
-Gastric lavage with a large bore orogastric tube with appropriate airway protection, if needed, may be indicated if performed soon after ingestion or in symptomatic Activated charcoal should be administered.
-Due to the large volume of distribution of this drug, forced diuresis, dialvsis, nemoperfusion, and exchange transfusion are unlikely to be of benefit.
-No specific antidotes for venlafaxine are know In managing overdosage, consider the possibility of multiple drug involvement.
-The physician should consider contacting a poison control center for additional information on the treatment of any overdose.
-Telephone numbers for certified poison control centers are listed in the Physicians' Desk Reference® (PDR).

-11 DESCRIPTION afaxine extended-release tablets (venlafaxine hydrochloride) are extended-release tablets for oral administration that contain venlafaxine hydrochloride, a structurally novel antidepressant.
+Gastric lavage with a large bore orogastric tube with appropriate airway protection, if needed, may be indicated if performed soon after ingestion or in symptomatic are listed in the Physicians' Desk Reference® (PDR).
+11 DESCRIPTION afaxine extended-release tablets (venlafaxine hydrochloride) are extended-release tablets for oral administration that contain renlafaxine hydrochloride, a structurally novel antidepressant.
 Venlafaxine hydrochloride is a selective serotonin and norepinephrine reuptake inhibitor (SNRI).
-It is designated (R/S)-1-[2-(dimethylamino)-1-(4-methoxyphenyl)ethyl] cyclohexanol hydrochloride or (±)-1-[α-[(dimethylamino)methyl]-p-methoxybenzyl] cyclohexanol hydrochloride and has the empirical formula of $C{17}H{27}NO_2$ HCI.
+It is designated (R/S)-1-[2-(dimethylamino)-1-(4-methoxyphenyl)ethyl] cyclohexanol hydrochloride or $(\pm)^{-1}$ -[$(\alpha$ -[(dimethylamino)methyl]-p-methoxybenzyl] cyclohexanol hydrochloride and has the empirical formula of $C{17}H{27}NO_2$ HCI.
 Its molecular weight is 313.87.
 The structural formula is shown below.